 Travel and Hospitality

-Our Senior Executives travel regularly to visit funded institutes, donors, and projects, and to participate in conferences and workshops around the world.
-Governors travel to attend Board meetings as well as to participate in training sessions and to familiarize themselves with field operations in order to better discharge their oversight duties.
+Our senior executives travel regularly to visit funded institutes, donors, and projects, and to participate in conferences and workshops around the world.
+Governors travel to attend Board meetings as well as to participate in training sessions and to familiarize themselves with field operations to better discharge their oversight duties.
 The rules and principles governing travel of all IDRC employees are outlined in the policies shown below.
-These policies ensure coordination and cost-effectiveness of travel abroad and hospitality activities and a consistent interpretation of the relevant standards normally expected to apply to public sector organizations.
+These policies ensure coordination and cost-effectiveness of travel and hospitality activities and a consistent interpretation of the relevant standards normally expected to apply to public sector organizations.

-IDRC publishes the travel and hospitality expenses of its Senior Executives and Governors in accordance with the Access to Information Act.
-IDRC also provides information on the total annual expenses for each of travel, hospitality and conference fees for the corporation.
+IDRC publishes the travel and hospitality expenses of its senior executives and governors in accordance with the Access to Information Act.
+IDRC also provides information on the corporation's total annual expenses for travel, hospitality and conference fees.

-As a result of COVID-19 travel restrictions and social distancing measures, no travel or hospitality expenses have been incurred by Senior Executives and Governors from 1 April 2020 to 31 May 2021, inclusively.
+As a result of COVID-19 travel restrictions and social distancing measures, no travel or hospitality expenses have been incurred by senior executives and governors from 1 April 2020 to 31 July 2021, inclusively.
 All travel and hospitality expenses processed and paid prior to 1 April 2020 are published on this webpage.

 Basic controls for travel and hospitality expense reporting

 - Expense reports must have supporting documentation, and must be approved by the appropriate manager before processing and payment.